Harsh7258/introvert-area/README.md

+# voice AI
+using alan AI (free trial)
+1. testing and trying alan AI voice detection.
+2. conneting this to hackathon idea

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).